OlympusDAO-Education/Documentation/glossary.md

 Protocol Controlled Value, is the amount of funds the treasury owns and controls.
 The more PCV the better for the protocol and its users.

+### POL

+Protocol Owned Liquidity, is the amount of LP the treasury owns and controls.
+The more POL the better for the protocol and its users.

 ### RFV

 Risk Free Value, is the amount of funds the treasury guarantees to use for